-The Agvet Code identifies which products and chemicals need to be registered or approved and which ones are exempt.
-The Code also describes the APVMA’s responsibilities and activities as a regulator—including how we regulate.
+The Agvet Code identifies which chemicals and products need to be registered or approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA) and which products are exempt.

 Agricultural chemicals and products

-- pesticides—including vertebrate baits, insecticides, biocides or herbicides
+- pesticides used on farms, commercially or around the home, including vertebrate baits, insecticides, biocides or herbicides

 - personal, domestic or commercial insect repellents